 And I totally meant to write this post an entire year and a half ago.
-But then I got pregnant, and there was a pandemic, and now a recession, and I'm actually glad I didn't get around to hitting “publish” on this essay I've been tooling around in my head for the last eighteen months.
+But then I got pregnant, and there was a pandemic, and I’m actually glad I didn’t get around to hitting “publish” on this essay I’ve been tooling around in my head for the last eighteen months.
 Now, the conversation around privilege is more timely than ever.

 It’s important to me to write this because I started this blog in 2012 when I was fresh out of school and still reeling from the effects of the last recession in 2008.
 A lot has changed since then, but sadly, a lot also hasn’t changed.